How to Handle Car Insurance Policies When Moving Out of State

-Lastly, if you are leasing or financing a vehicle, the lender will require that you always carry auto insurance on your vehicle; it’s in your contract that you will maintain coverage.
+Lastly, if you are leasing or financing a vehicle, the lender will require that you always carry car insurance on your vehicle.
+Usually, it is in your contract that you will maintain coverage.
 If you cancel your insurance, then your lender can take away your vehicle.

 It is more likely, however, that your lender will take out an insurance policy for you, and it will be much more expensive than any insurance policy that you would purchase on your own.

-Some states will give you 30 days, but you need to understand that once you change your insurance to another state other than where you are registered, then this registered state will be informed that you dropped your insurance.
+However, you need to understand that once you change your insurance to a state other than where your vehicle is registered, then the registered state will be informed that you dropped your insurance.

-At that time, your insurance should be your state of residence.
-You will not be able to register your vehicle if you don’t provide proof of insurance.
+At that time, it is imperative that your insurance be your state of residence.
+Remember, you will not be able to register your vehicle if you don’t provide proof of insurance.

-However, every state has different rules about this process.
-Some states will allow you to register your vehicle as long as you have insurance from somewhere and then give you a form to fill out when you have switched your insurance over to in-state insurance coverage.
+Keep in mind that every state has different rules about this process.
+Some states will allow you to register your vehicle as long as you have some form of insurance, and then you’ll receive a form to fill out when you have switched your insurance over to in-state coverage.